couchbase/CouchbaseMock/README.md

 Note that this can be found in [_tests/server.c_](https://github.com/couchbase/libcouchbase/blob/master/tests/server.c) in the libcouchbase distribution

-1. The client sets up a listening address (typically on a random port \-\- i.e. passing 0 for _sin_port)._
+1. The client sets up a listening address (typically on a random port -- i.e. passing 0 for `sin_port`).
-2. Call the usual functions, i.e. _socket()_, _bind()_, and _listen()_.
-Then call _getsockname()_ to get the newly assigned port number
+2. Call the usual functions, i.e. `socket()`, `bind()`, and `listen()`.
+Then call `getsockname()` to get the newly assigned port number
-3. Invoke the CouchbaseMock JAR passing the newly assigned listening port as the argument to the _\--harakiri-monitor_ option, so e.g. _\--harakiri-monitor=localhost:42464_
+3. Invoke the CouchbaseMock JAR passing the newly assigned listening port as the argument to the `--harakiri-monitor` option, so e.g. `--harakiri-monitor=localhost:42464`
-4. Additionally, pass _\--port=0_ to the JAR so that it will generate a random REST port (this way we don't have port conflicts)
+4. Additionally, pass `--port=0` to the JAR so that it will generate a random REST port (this way we don't have port conflicts)
 5. In the client, call _accept()_ on the harakiri port.
 The mock will connect to it.
 6. Read from the new connection until an ASCII NUL is encountered.
 The data read will be a C string containing the ASCII representation of the newly assigned REST port.
-7. Once the REST port has been received, you can use it in normal Couchbase/lcb_t operation to connect to the mock cluster.
+7. Once the REST port has been received, you can use it in normal Couchbase/lcb\_t operation to connect to the mock cluster.
-8. Send/Receive additional OOB commands on the new \_harakiri _connection established between client and mock
+8. Send/Receive additional OOB commands on the new _harakiri_ connection established between client and mock

 ## Command Format

-The new command format consists of JSON objects delimited by newlines.
+The command format consists of JSON objects delimited by newlines.
-The JSON object will consist of the following keys:
+The JSON object will consist of the following keys.

 * _command_: this is the name of the command
 * _payload:_ This is an object which contains the payload for the command